 The optional attribute sensorInformation allows to specify the sensor information to include.

-Based on the value configured for attribute jobType in IOC TraceJob, the attributes immediateMdtConfig or loggedMdtConfig are available: In case of IMMEDIATE_MDT_ONLY or IMMEDIATE_MDT_AND_TRACE the attribute immediateMdtConfig is applicable.
+Based on the value configured for attribute jobType in IOC TraceJob, the attributes immediateMdtConfig or loggedMdtConfig are available: In case of IMMEDIATE_MDT_ONLY or any combination of Immediate MDT the attribute immediateMdtConfig is applicable.
 In case of LOGGED_MDT_ONLY or LOGGED_MBSFN_MDT the attribute loggedMdtConfig is applicable.

 Next change